 Additional Services for Healthcare Providers

 The e-card Serviceline is single point of contact for insured people and healthcare providers.
-The agents of the e-card Serviceline deal with general questions of insured and provide technical support for healthcare providers.
+The agents of the e-card Serviceline answer general questions of insured and provide technical support for healthcare providers.